 This is the chronicle of events that took place in the monastery of St. Archangel in Bajano of Naples.
 The events found their sad conclusion in the year 1577.
 Nuns of the convent, as novellas sirens, attracted beautiful and handsome young men for their games of love.

-The year was 1577, in Naples reigned Ignigo Viceroy Lopez de Hurtado de Mendoza on behalf of Philip II, king of Spain and Naples.
+It was 1577, it was in Naples, Ignigo Viceroy Lopez de Hurtado de Mendoza on behalf of Philip II, king of Spain and Naples reigned.

-The monastery of St. Archangel in Bajano was adjacent to the homonymous church that is located in Sant’Arcangelo a Bajano street, which belongs to the popular quarter Forcella.
+The monastery of Sant’Arcangelo in Bajano was adjacent to the homonymous church that is located in Sant’Arcangelo in Bajano street, which belongs to the popular district of Forcella.
 Forcella includes part of the street which is called Spaccanapoli, since divided exactly in two the ancient Greek-Roman city.
-The convent was then the heart of the city, a short walk from the Cathedral.
-Today it is a building converted into housing and is uninhabited, abandoned.
+The convent was then in the heart of the city, a short walk from the Cathedral.
+Today it is a building converted into housing and is uninhabited and abandoned.

 The church was built in the sixth century by the Basilian monks whose monastery was adjacent to it.
 In the thirteenth century, the church and the monastery were refurbished by King Charles of Anjou.
 The monastery was converted into a convent and given in use, together with the church, the Benedictine nuns.
-In the convent retired Maria d’Aquino, the illegitimate daughter of Robert of Anjou, became famous by the name of Fiammetta, the woman loved by Giovanni Boccaccio.
+Maria d’Aquino retired in the convent She was the illegitimate daughter of Robert of Anjou, became famous by the name of Fiammetta, the woman loved by Giovanni Boccaccio.

 In the second half of the sixteenth century, the Benedictine monastery became famous for the sad events that regarded the sisters of the same, which came to an end with the exemplary punishment of the culprits and the suppression of the convent in 1577.